 A trip that has featured some of the leading names in popular music coming along to present and talk about an album of their choice.

-CLASSIC ALBUM THURSDAYS AT THE TAP & BARREL & QUEEN’S MILL (2016-present).
+CLASSIC ALBUM THURSDAYS AT THE TAP & BARREL, THE QUEEN’S MILL & THE BLIND PIG (2016-present).
 Guest presenters in brackets